 31 December 2020 European Bank for Reconstruction and Development (EBRD) possessed 26.02% of the authorised capital and votes of the Issuer.
 On 22 December 2021 EBRD announced that it has agreed to sell an 18% stake in the Issuer.
-EBRD has signed 3 separate agreements with Invalda INVL, an asset management group, Tesonet Global, part of the Tesonet group of companies, and ME Investicija, a holding company that owns Girteka Logistics, to sell stakes of 5.87%, 5.87% and 6.29% in the Issuer, respectively.
+EBRD has signed 3 separate agreements with Akcinė bendrovė "Invalda INVL", an asset management group, Tesonet Global, part of the Tesonet group of companies, and ME Investicija, a holding company that owns Girteka Logistics, to sell stakes of 5.87%, 5.87% and 6.29% in the Issuer, respectively.
 Acquisitions of shares will take place through a series of transactions until June 2024 and in some cases might be subject to regulatory approvals.

-On December 2021 ME Investicija announced about acquisition of 5.71% of Bank's shares.
-On January 2022 Tesonet Global acquired 1.96% of Bank's shares.
-After the said transactions as of 30 June 2022 EBRD possessed 20% of the authorised capital and votes of the Issuer.
+On December 2021 ME Investicija, now - Willgrow UAB announced about acquisition of 5.71% of Bank's shares, and on May 2023 acquired 2.09% of Bank's shares.
+On January 2022 Tesonet Global acquired 1.96% of Bank's shares, on May 2023 - 1.95%.
+After the said transactions as of 31 May 2023 EBRD possessed 14% of the authorised capital and votes of the Issuer.